OWASP/www-project-threat-dragon/docs-2/development/internationalization.md

 This feature enables our community members to translate Threat Dragon, increasing the diversity of the Threat Dragon community.

-To add a new language:

-- Add a new file with the ISO 639-2 code as the name (eg "deu" or "eng") in the `td.vue/src/i18n` directory
-- Copy the contents of the `en.js` file to your new file and translation the application messages
-- Import your file to `td.vue/src/i18n/index.js` and add it to the `messages` object in the `get` method
-- Choose your new locale from the dropdown to test your translations

 The following translations are available:

 - العربية (ara-SY)